-While most companies feel reluctant to make the change, the rising popularity of low-code application development is paving opportunities for enterprises to digitize their operations, automate their workflows, and more.
+While most companies feel reluctant to make the change, the rising popularity of low-code application development is paving opportunities for enterprises to digitise their operations, automate their workflows, and more.

-For your company to capitalize on digital transformation, let’s look at what low-code is and what it can do for your business.
+For your company to capitalise on digital transformation, let’s look at what low-code is and what it can do for your business.

 What is LCAD?

 Low-code application development (LCAD) is an approach to software development that significantly reduces the amount of traditional coding required and the time it takes to produce an application.
 Instead of writing an application line by line using a traditional programming language such as Java or Python, a low-code application is created out of visual ‘building blocks’ that abstracts functions into visual interfaces.
 Applications can be created by using these building blocks as the foundation of an application and then only writing custom code for those parts of the application that are unique.